Main objectives of the project

 This work package will examine the future workplace and its implications for SMEs.
 It will identify the future skills needs of these companies and identify what transversal skills will be required to ensure success in future business.
 From this the project will develop an accredited curriculum to allow companies to develop these skills.
 The programme will be entitled: Smart Research as a 21st Century Skill for Business.
-This curriculum will be accredited following a pilot period between 1st Sept 2019 and the 30th March 2020
+This curriculum will be accredited following a pilot period.

 The work package will also identify how research skills and inquiry-based learning can be used to develop these skills.
 It will examine pedagogical best practice in adopting such approaches.
 From this it will develop a learning methodology to leverage from research skills and inquiry-based approaches to satisfy future SME needs.

-Published output: A report on the pedagogical approaches for teaching workplace research skills will be published on the 30th May 2018.
+Published output: A report on the pedagogical approaches for teaching workplace research skills has will be published.
 It will summarise the findings of the work package including a practice based research curriculum and learning methodology for teaching this in a workplace environment.

 Objective 2: Develop a level 8 specialist diploma in practice based research to teach workplace research skills to employees of SMEs (Intellectual Output 2).

-This workpackage will develop learning material to allow employees in SMEs to become more entrepreneurial.
-The modules will be based on the needs analysis conducted during the proposal stage, an analysis of future workplace and emerging skills needs as a result.
-It will also consider the and the ENTRECOMP framework developed by the European commission in 2016.
-The programme will over four modules in total.
-These modules will be based on developing practical workplace research skills and will allow those in SMEs to foster an entrepreneurial mindset.
-The modules will be delivered online and will be translated into English, Lithuanian, German, Spanish and Romanian.
+This work package will develop learning material to allow employees in SMEs to become more entrepreneurial.
+The modules will be based on the needs analysis conducted during the proposal stage and the analysis of future workplace and emerging skills needs.
+The programme will include four modules which will be based on developing practical workplace research skills and will allow those in SMEs to foster an entrepreneurial mind-set.
+The modules will be developed for online delivery and will be translated into English, Lithuanian, German, Spanish and Romanian.

-Published output: The text-based learning material for four modules will be made available on the project website.
-Any video-based learning material will be made available on the project youtube channel.
+Published output: The text-based learning material for all four modules will be made available on the project website.
+Any video-based learning material will also be made available on the project ICT platform.

 Objective 3: Develop ICT tools to support the mentoring and development of research skills in SMEs (IO3).

-This workpackage will develop a learning platform that will allow learners in SMEs to complete and collaborate on workplace research projects.
-It will guide learners through the research process, offer collaborative tools, brainstorming facilities.
-This will be done by developing a suite of moodle plug ins that allow the software to be modular.
+This work package will develop a learning platform that will allow learners in SMEs to complete and collaborate on workplace research projects.
+It will guide learners through the research process, offer collaborative tools and brainstorming facilities.
+This will be done by developing a suite of Moodle plug ins that allow the software to be modular.
 The tutor can choose the software plugin they require depending on the curriculum requirements and will allow the project results to be applied to a variety of contexts

 Objective 4: Pilot the learning methodology, learning material and ICT platform with 100 SME learners throughout Europe (Intellectual Output 4)

-This workpackage will demonstrate how workplace practical research skills can be use to develop the enterpreneural capability of an SME and improve the competitiveness of an SME.
-One hundred in SMEs will be recruited to take the programme Smart Research as a 21st Century Skill for Business.
-Learners will be supported to complete the programmeusing the learning material developed in IO2, a tutor and the ICT platform developed in IO3.
+This work package will demonstrate how workplace practical research skills can be used to develop the entrepreneurial capability of an SME and improve the competitiveness of an SME.
+Employees of SMEs will be recruited to take part in the programme Smart Research as a 21st Century Skill for Business.
+Learners will be supported to complete the programme using the learning material developed in IO2, a tutor and the ICT platform developed in IO3.

-Learner satisfaction of the programme and pedagogical approach will also be measured post programme.
+Learner satisfaction for the programme will also be measured post programme.
 This will be done by disseminating a survey to all learners and completing a content analysis of their reflective diaries.

-Published output: A summary of the pilot results will be made available as a report on the 1st June 2020.
+Published output: A summary report of the pilot results and findings will be made available.

 Objective 5: Transfer the methodology to other sectors and VET programs (Intellectual Output 5)